 Ice hockey is a sport with timings slightly different from other sports.
 While most games are played with two halves, ice hockey isn’t.
-So, how many ice hockey periods are there?
-Well, at all levels of the sport there will be three periods.
+So, How Long is a hockey game? how many ice hockey periods are there?

 On this page, I want to talk to you about everything that you need to know about the rules surrounding ice hockey periods, and I even want to touch upon a little bit of the history.